aamirkhan34/visual-analytics-assignments/assignments/assignment1/README.md

 ### First, be sure to read the main README.md for general information!
 ### Due date: 11:55PM of 25 of September.
 LATE SUBMISSIONS WILL NOT BE ACCEPTED.

+## How to run the Python Code
+In case you are using pycharm, you just need to right click any python file and select `Run 'ScriptName.py'` to run it, however **if you are running the python file from a terminal**, run the following:
+* For windows, `cd` into the *assignments1* folder and run `set PYTHONPATH=..\..\ && python ScriptName.py`
+* For mac/linux, `cd` into the *assignments1* folder and run `export PYTHONPATH=../../ && python ScriptName.py`

+This is due to the normal import pathing python uses.
+This will ensure that you are able to use code from other folders in your project (e.g. use assignment1 scripts in the assignment2 folder, when time comes).

 ## General Instructions
 * Read the Dalhousie Policy on Plagiarism.
 * The assignment must be done individually.